WigoBlahh/Programming/README.md

 Build a basic to-do list where you can add, edit, cross out and delete tasks.

-*note: still need to add the edit function.*

 Project 2: Color Flipper 🎨

 A simple color flipper that flips the color from red to green.